malvikasharan/developing_collaborative_document/lessons/1-collaborative-documentation.md

 #### Aim of this section

 - Defining Collaborative Documents
-- Understading challenges in collaborations
+- Understanding challenges in collaborations

 #### Questions

-- What is collaborative documents for you?
+- What are collaborative documents for you?
     - Working with many people on a single project: planning and running multi-institution research initiative to collect and analyze data or the process of co-creating, sharing, and updating learning materials for your project.

-- What are main challenges?
+- What are the main challenges?
-    - When we code, write text, or create any kind of content using computers, we end up with a collection of files in a folder or directory, also known as a repository, or “repo.”
+    - When we code, write text or create any kind of content using computers, we end up with a collection of files in a folder or directory, also known as a repository, or “repo.”
     - Your contributors for your repo may be spread around the world or working in the same room; they may be working simultaneously or asynchronously and create different versions of a document.